 The Information Security Officer (ISO) is responsible for coordinating and overseeing campus-wide compliance with university policies and procedures regarding the confidentiality, integrity, and security of its information assets, with special emphasis on institutional data and databases.

-Reporting to the the Vice President Information Technology Services/Chief Information Officer, the ISO works closely with Legal Counsel, University Police, and other campus managers and staff involved in securing the university's information assets to enforce established policies, identify areas of concern, and implement appropriate changes as needed.
+Reporting to the Vice President of Information Technology Services/Chief Information Officer, the ISO works closely with Legal Counsel, University Police, and other campus managers and staff involved in securing the university's information assets to enforce established policies, identify areas of concern, and implement appropriate changes as needed.

 In addition, the ISO chairs the Information Security Committee, composed of individuals who have responsibility for security on campus.